MPAS-Dev/MPAS-Limited-Area/README.md

 ```
 Name: my_circle
 Type: circle
-Point: -40.0, 105.5
+Point: 53.5, -4.5
-Radius: 3000
+Radius: 655000.0 # Meters
 ```

-Here `Point` is used to specify the center of the circle and `Radius` is used to specify the radius of the circle (in kilometers). **NOTE**: The radius must be larger then at least the smallest grid cell, else unexpected behavior will occur.
+Here `Point` is used to specify the center of the circle and `Radius` is used to specify the radius of the circle (in meters). **NOTE**: The radius must be larger then at least the smallest grid cell, else unexpected behavior will occur.

-An example circle method for defining a circle around Boulder, Colorado is:
+An example circle method for defining a circle around Colorado, USA is:
 ```
-Name: boulder
+Name: colorado
 Type: circle
-Point: 40.0, -105.5
+Point: 40.0, -105.0
-radius: 4000
+radius: 400000.0
 ```

 ## Ellipse<a name='ellipse'>